msliczniak/usr/src/scripts/sheawk/README.md

 /# does not check that quotes balance

-for '' regex you need to backslash escape ' and / (fix / ?)
+for '' regex you need to backslash escape '

+do not use trigraphs, inside '' slash escape each question mark, inside "" paste together "?" "?-", otherwise use CPP line continuation:

+  ?\

+  ?-

+do not use $ in identifier